Is Brigit Legit? Brigit App Review 2026 (Fees, Limits & Worth It?)

 - Additional financial tools, depending on plan

-For users who frequently face overdraft fees, the monthly cost may be worthwhile.
+For people who frequently deal with bank overdraft fees, the monthly cost may be worthwhile.
 For occasional use, the subscription may not make financial sense.

 How Much Can You Borrow From Brigit?

-Brigit determines advance limits using your bank account activity, not your credit score.
-Factors that affect how much you can borrow include:
+Brigit determines advance limits based on your bank account activity rather than your credit score.
+The app analyzes several factors to estimate how much you can safely borrow.

 - Consistent income deposits